amirbey/resources.data.gov/pages/strategy.md

   text: Executive Order 13642 of May 9, 2013 Making Open and Machine Readable the New Default for Government Information

 - url: https://project-open-data.cio.gov/implementation-guide/
-  text: Supplemental Guidance on the Implementation of M-13-13 “Open Data Policy – Managing Information as an Asset”
+  text: Supplemental Guidance on the Implementation of M-13-13 “Open Data Policy – Managing Information as an Asset” (duplicate?)

 ---